Lookin' in the trees

 I worked for the City of Los Angeles and private firms in

 that capacity as well.
-For the last 5 years I held
+At one time I held the precious

 U.S. F. & W. Golden-cheeked Warbler and Black-capped Vireo